 Training load was gradually increased at the first, second, and third sessions from 50% to 60%, then 70% of 1-rep max.

 The load remained at 70% of 1 rep-max for the duration of the study, and was increased only when subjects were able to complete the prescribed number of reps in all five sets.

 Magnetic resonance imaging scans, the gold standard for measuring changes in muscle size, were used to assess growth in the hamstrings.

 So what happened?
 If you had to choose between the seated and lying leg curl, which one should you pick, and why?

 Is the Seated Leg Curl Better Than the Lying Leg Curl?

-After 12 weeks of training, the seated leg curl stimulated around 55% more muscle growth than the lying leg curl, with all the additional growth coming from the hamstring muscles that cross the hip.
+After 12 weeks of training, the seated leg curl stimulated around 55% more muscle growth than the lying leg curl.
+All the additional growth came from the hamstring muscles that cross the hip.